DFRobot/DFRobot_BC20_Gravity/README.md

   /**
    * @fn getRecDataforNum
-   * @brief Get data from one of the specified character string, and check whether the data is standardized
+   * @brief Get data from a specified character string, and check whether the data is standardized
    * @param num
    * @param buf
    */